oracle/oci-compute-jenkins-plugin/README.md

    - **Tenant Id** - Enter your Tenant OCID.
    - **Region** - Enter Region, for example, us-phoenix-1.
 4. Click **Advanced** for more options.
 	- **Instance Cap** - Enter a number to limit the maximum number of instances that can be created for this Cloud configuration.
-Leave this field empty to remove a cap.
+Leave this field empty to have no cap.
 	- **Max number of async threads** - The max number of async threads to use to load the Templates configuration.
 Consider reducing this value for Cloud configurations with a large number of Templates and if some values fail to load due to OCI API limit being exceeded.
 In this case the logs will show "User-rate limit exceeded" errors.
 5. Click **Test Connection** to verify that Jenkins can successfully connect to the Oracle Cloud Infrastructure Service.